 I know you might be asking…why should I do this? ( My introverted mind will ask this too)

 The reason why you should be doing this is that networking creates connections ( I learned the hard way) The more influential people you connect with, the more you increase your network and expose your business to more people.

-There are several tools that can assist you to find and connect with influential people.
+Several tools can assist you to find and connect with influential people.
 Some of these include;

 - Authoritative sites relevant to your niche